dbbs-lab/bsb-core/README.md

 All contributions are very much welcome.
 Take a look at the [contribution guide](CONTRIBUTING.md)

-# Contributing

-All contributions are very much welcome.
-Take a look at the [contribution guide](CONTRIBUTING.md)

 # Known issues

 ## Simulation interfaces are not reinstated yet in v4